-Updated June 18, 2018 in light of new developments in immigration policy and enforcement.
+Updated throughout June 2018 in light of developments in immigration policy and enforcement.

 The following University of California, Davis, experts on immigration policy are available to speak to the news media.
 Keep an eye on this and other current expert lists on the UC Davis news website. (“Expert Sources” are located approximately halfway down the page on the right).
 These resources will be updated regularly.